 As mentioned in Section I, there are three main ways through which an investor can participate in the real estate market:

 - the participation as shareholder or partner in a company that owns real estate; and

-- under a real estate investment trust: in which case, the real estate investment will be canalised through the investor's interest in a real estate investment trust, to later obtain the deed of the plot or unit subject matter of the transaction, or the result of its commercialisation through the trustee.
+- under a REIT, in which case, the real estate investment will be canalised through the investor's interest in a REIT, to later obtain the deed of the plot or unit subject matter of the transaction, or the result of its commercialisation through the trustee.